The one-station bike repositioning problem: Interval optimization

-In this section we present an algorithm for the 1-Intervention problem discussed above.
-For the sake of generality and in view of how the algorithm will be used to solve the general problem, we assume that the vectors $\SHBF(0)$, $\lpBF(0)$, $\lmBF(0)$ and $\SBF(0)$, representing, respectively, virtual stock, surplus loss, stockout loss and stock level induced by the null intervention $x=0$, have been already computed.
+In this section we present an algorithm for the \ONEINTPROBLEM\ problem discussed above.
+For the sake of generality and in view of how the algorithm will be used to solve the general problem, we assume that the vectors $\SHBF$, $\lpBF$, $\lmBF$ and $\SBF$, representing, respectively, virtual stock, surplus loss, stockout loss and stock level induced by the null vector of interventions $\XBF=\OBF$ on all epochs $T$, have been already computed.

-The idea is to start with a null intervention $x=0$ and to change it as losses are met during a forward scan of the interval $[\STARTEPOCH,\ENDEPOCH]$.
-Losses are recovered according to \PROREF{PN:ImproveByDownShift} (or \PROREF{PN:ImproveByUpShift}) that guarantees to fully recover the surplus (stockout) loss, or shift the stock level to the lower (upper) bound of the \STATION\ at some previous epoch.
-Whenever an improvement opportunity is met, the current intervention and relevant information are updated accordingly.
-Afterwards, the scanning is reprised with the updated situation.
-At the end of the scan the optimal intervention \XISTAR\ with minimum modulus for the uncapacitated problem is available, and the corresponding optimal intervention \XQSTAR\ with minimum modulus for the capacitated problem can be computed according to \PROREF{PN:XQfromXI}.